Rodney Hogg: 1978–79: Test Debut

-1979 World Cup
+1979 World Cup and India

-Hogg toured England with Australia for the 1979 World Cup.
+Hogg toured England with Australia for the 1979 Cricket World Cup.
 While in the country he and Peter Toohey participated in a double wicket competition.

 He took 2–11 in a trial game against New Zealand and withdrew from the game against Pakistan with a bronchial infection.
 He took Geoff Boycott's wicket in the game against England but Australia still lost (Hogg's figures were 1–25).
 Playing Canada, Hogg was hit for four fours in a row by Glenroy Sealy, and he was taken out of the attack with figures of 0–26 off two overs.